deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE.md

 ## Advanced scheduling

 If no `nodeSelector/tolerations` are explicitly specified in the module parameters, the following strategy is used for all modules:
 1. If the `nodeSelector` module parameter is not set, then Deckhouse will try to calculate the `nodeSelector` automatically.
 Deckhouse looks for nodes with the specific labels in the cluster  (see the list below).
-If there are any, then the corresponding `nodeSelectors` are automatically applied to module resources;
+If there are any, then the corresponding `nodeSelectors` are automatically applied to module resources.
-1. If the `tolerations` parameter is not set for the module, all the possible tolerations are automatically applied to the module's Pods (see the list below);
+1. If the `tolerations` parameter is not set for the module, all the possible tolerations are automatically applied to the module's Pods (see the list below).
 1. You can set both parameters to `false` to disable their automatic calculation.

 You cannot set `nodeSelector` and `tolerations` for modules: